beyond-decentralized/AIRport/libs/flight-number/README.md

 # Flight Number

-Future work - Observables are not yet implemented.
+Future work - Observables are not yet fully implemented.
+Should they work on per-entity or per-repository basis?

 ## Why the name

 "In the aviation industry, a flight number or flight designator is a code for an airline service consisting of two-character airline designator and a 1 to 4 digit number.[1]
 For example, "BA 98" is a British Airways service from Toronto-Pearson to London-Heathrow.
 A service is called "direct" if it is covered by a single flight number, regardless of the number of stops or equipment changes."

 One Flight Number is re-used across all flights for that service/route.
+In AIRport one Observable observable is reused to get multiple data results over time.

 ## Description